U.S. Senate boosts aid to small states in coronavirus relief bill | Politics

 Democrats in the U.S. Senate said on Thursday they had modified President Joe Biden's $1.9 trillion coronavirus relief package to steer more aid to smaller U.S. states as lawmakers prepared to begin a lengthy debate on the bill.
 With no votes to spare, Democrats are tweaking the bill to ensure that all 50 of their members support it.
 On Thursday, they said they had increased the minimum amount of aid each state would get -- a move likely to please those who represent sparsely populated states like Vermont.

-The Democratic-controlled Senate convened at midday and is expected to vote at around 1 p.m.
-(1800 GMT) on a motion to launch 20 hours of debate on the massive bill.
+The Democratic-controlled Senate convened at midday and was expected to vote on a motion to launch 20 hours of debate on the massive bill.
 The Republican response to the motion could provide an early indication of how unified they are in opposition to the package.
 Republicans are expected to drag out the process for as long as possible by requiring a full reading of the sweeping legislation that could take up to 10 hours on Thursday.
 That would be followed by 20 hours of debate and a lengthy series of votes that could run well into the weekend.

-"We're just going to keep drinking coffee and (getting) this thing done because this is about people surviving," Democratic Senator Debbie Stabenow told reporters on Thursday.
+"No matter how long it takes, the Senate is going to stay in session to finish the bill," Senate Democratic Leader Chuck Schumer said on the Senate floor.
 Security was tight at the U.S. Capitol, the scene of a deadly assault in January, after police warned that a militia group might try to attack.
 But there were no signs of protesters around the complex early on Thursday.

 The relief bill, Biden's top legislative priority, includes funding for vaccines and medical supplies, extends jobless assistance and provides a new round of emergency financial aid to households, small businesses and state and local governments.
-The coronavirus has killed more than 517,000 Americans and left millions jobless.
+Opinion polls indicate broad public support.
 Senate Democrats on Wednesday tightened criteria for stimulus checks so fewer high-income households would qualify.

 The compromise means that 9 million fewer households will receive a stimulus payment than in the last tranche of payouts in 2020.
 It also lowers the cost of the legislation by $12 billion, according to Senate Democrats.
 On Thursday, they said they had increased minimum payments to states with smaller rural populations to match the $1.25 billion minimum contained in last year's CARES Act.
 The bill passed by the House set the floor at $500 million.

 "Small states will secure at least as much as they did in the CARES Act," Senate Finance Committee Chairman Ron Wyden told reporters.
-An increase in the national minimum wage also was dropped after the Senate parliamentarian ruled last week it could not be included.
+The bill also has been modified to ensure that small towns get a slice of that aid, according to independent Senator Angus King.
+Democrats were still negotiating other aspects, like the amount of jobless aid, according to Democratic Senator Joe Manchin.

-DELAYING TACTIC Under Trump, the then-Republican-controlled Senate passed several massive relief packages.
-Now Republican senators are balking at the price tag of Biden's bill.
+DELAYING TACTIC Senate Minority Leader McConnell said the package contains too many provisions that would not directly go towards fighting a pandemic that has killed nearly 520,000 Americans and left millions more jobless.

-A Morning Consult/Politico opinion poll showed large bipartisan support for the legislation.
-It said 77% of all voters and 59% of Republicans backed the plan.
+“Washington Democrats are trying to exploit the last chapters of this crisis to pass the most progressive domestic legislation in a generation,” he said.
 Democrats hope Biden can sign it into law before March 14, when some of the current benefits run out.

 In the Senate, bills usually require the support of 60 senators.
 But the coronavirus relief bill is being advanced under a legislative maneuver known as reconciliation that allows passage with a simple majority vote.
 The 48 Senate Democrats and the two independents who caucus with them control 50 seats, exactly half the 100-seat chamber, but Vice President Kamala Harris, a Democrat, can cast votes to break ties.